Ciao! I'm Alison.

 Slow travel is more of a mindset than a cadence.
 Rather than frantically jumping from city to sight, the slow traveler takes on the challenge to know and understand one particular region at a time.

 It takes weeks to scratch the surface in almost any given area in Italy.
 The most cycling-friendly towns offer at least 10-20 unique rides (with exception of the high mountains).
 Wouldn't it be exciting to spend weeks or months in your dream destination combining remote work and discovering new things to do?

-The perks of slowing down
+The perks of slowing down in Italy